 Float on… or swim to shore!
-The Cardboard Boat Regatta is a favorite part of the Waterfront Festival because whether you sink or make it to the finish line, you’re going to have a blast.
+The Cardboard Boat Regatta is a favorite part of the Waterfront Festival (now Chestertown Riverfest) because whether you sink or make it to the finish line, you’re going to have a blast.

-Registration Fee $10 – Mariners may register online or download the pdf On the day of the event, all pre-registered Captains and their boats must check-in with the judges at Lelia Hynson Pavilion at 12:30 PM.
+Registration Fee $10 – Mariners may register online.
+All pre-registered Captains and their boats must check-in with the judges at Lelia Hynson Pavilion at 12:30 PM.
 Late registrants will not be eligible for the People’s Choice Award and may not be allowed to race.
 Entry fee is $10 and must be submitted in advance.
 There will be no walk ins on the day of the event.

 Boat Building Rules

 The first ingredient in cardboard boat-building is creativity.
 The second important ingredient is problem-solving.
 Then there is cardboard, which must be corrugated.
 There is no one way to build a cardboard boat.
 There are some requirements about the use of certain substances and materials for boat construction.
 But other than those, people are encouraged to have fun.